unjica/unjica/documentation/architecture.md

      - Extracts information about recent events and exhibitions
      - Identifies reliable news sources for citation

-  2. **Structure Creation**:
+  2. **OpenAI-Powered Generation**:
-     - Selects a title template and fills it with the primary topic
-     - Chooses an introduction template that sets context
-     - Generates a summary paragraph with key insights
-     - Creates detailed sections based on the most substantial news items
+     - Prepares news context data for the OpenAI prompt
-     - Adds a conclusion that looks forward to upcoming trends
+     - Sends a carefully crafted prompt to OpenAI that includes:
+       - Primary topic and key themes identified in the analysis phase
+       - Recent news article data as context
+       - Instructions to create a human-like article with personal opinions
+     - Processes the AI-generated response to extract title and content
+     - Adds attribution footer citing news sources

   3. **Metadata Generation**:
      - Compiles relevant tags for categorization